PouyaPouryaie/basicFeaturesForSpringProject/index.md

     - use for encrypt password and added to config file, then decrypted pass in runtime
 - Jobs
     - use Spring TaskScheduler for run jobs
+- Message Source
+    - use message-source to define message in one file and use in whole project
+    - use locale for config language of app for show message from different source

 ## Run guide
 ### Run for develop and debug: <br>